NikKowPHP/social-brain/chapters/chapter-6.md

 *   **It Increases Generosity and Empathy:** In classic experiments, participants given a nasal spray of oxytocin were significantly more willing to entrust their money to a stranger.
 It biologically primes us for collaboration.
 *   **It Promotes "In-Group" Bonding:** Oxytocin is the neurochemical glue that holds teams and families together.

-***Investigator's Note:*** *Maria's biggest challenge was Jane, a brilliant but deeply cynical senior architect with a strong Sentinel profile.
-Jane had seen too many initiatives fail and trusted no one.
-To build a bridge, Maria decided to run a trust protocol.
-In their next one-on-one, after discussing a technical issue, Maria took a breath and executed a small, calibrated vulnerability.
-"You know," she said, "I'll admit I'm a little intimidated by this project's scope.
-I'm worried about letting the team down."
-Then, she waited.
-Jane was silent for a long moment.
-Maria's own Sentinel brain screamed at her to fill the silence, but she held firm.
-Finally, Jane gave a slight nod.
-"The scope is unrealistic," she said, her tone softening almost imperceptibly.
-"Don't let them push you into a timeline that will burn us out."
-It wasn't a huge breakthrough, but it was an echo.
-The sonar ping had come back.
-The trust loop had begun.*

 ---
 > ### **System Alert: The Double-Edged Sword of Oxytocin**
 >